marijnh/Eloquent-JavaScript/05_higher_order.md

 // → 2
 ```

 We don't have to pass a predefined function to `repeat`.
-Often, it is easier to create a function value on the spot instead:
+Often, it is easier to create a function value on the spot instead.

 ```
 let labels = [];